prowler-cloud/prowler/README.md

 Prowler is a command line tool for AWS Security Best Practices Assessment, Auditing, Hardening and Forensics Readiness Tool.

-It follows guidelines of the CIS Amazon Web Services Foundations Benchmark (49 checks) and has 40 additional checks including related to GDPR and HIPAA.
+It follows guidelines of the CIS Amazon Web Services Foundations Benchmark (49 checks) and has more than 100 additional checks including related to GDPR, HIPAA, PCI-DSS, ISO-27001, FFIEC, SOC2 and others.

 Read more about [CIS Amazon Web Services Foundations Benchmark v1.2.0 - 05-23-2018](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)

 ## Features

-~140 checks controls covering security best practices across all AWS regions and most of AWS services and related to the next groups:
++150 checks covering security best practices across all AWS regions and most of AWS services and related to the next groups:

 - Identity and Access Management [group1]
 - Logging  [group2]
-- Monitoring (14 checks) [group3]
+- Monitoring [group3]
-- Networking (4 checks) [group4]
+- Networking [group4]
 - CIS Level 1 [cislevel1]
 - CIS Level 2 [cislevel2]
-- Extras (39 checks) *see Extras section* [extras]
+- Extras *see Extras section* [extras]
 - Forensics related group of checks [forensics-ready]
 - GDPR [gdpr] Read more [here](#gdpr-checks)
 - HIPAA [hipaa] Read more [here](#hipaa-checks)
 - Trust Boundaries [trustboundaries] Read more [here](#trustboundaries-checks)
+- Secrets
+- PCI-DSS
+- ISO-27001
+- Internet exposed resources
+- EKS-CIS
+- FFIEC
+- SOC2

 With Prowler you can:

-- get a colorful or monochrome report
+- get a direct colorful or monochrome report
-- a CSV, JSON or JSON ASFF format report
+- a HTML, CSV, JUNIT, JSON or JSON ASFF format report
 - send findings directly to Security Hub
-- run specific checks
+- run specific checks and groups or create your own
 - check multiple AWS accounts in parallel or sequentially
 - and more!
 Read examples below

 ## Requirements and Installation

-This script has been written in bash using AWS-CLI and it works in Linux and OSX.
+Prowler has been written in bash using AWS-CLI and it works in Linux and OSX.

-- Make sure the latest version of AWS-CLI is installed on your workstation, and other components needed, with Python pip already installed:
+- Make sure the latest version of AWS-CLI is installed on your workstation (it works with either v1 or v2), and other components needed, with Python pip already installed:

     ```sh
     pip install awscli detect-secrets
     ```

     AWS-CLI can be also installed it using "brew", "apt", "yum" or manually from <https://aws.amazon.com/cli/>, but `detect-secrets` has to be installed using `pip`.
-You will need to install `jq` to get more accuracy in some checks.
+You will need to install `jq` to get the most from Prowler.

 - Make sure jq is installed (example below with "apt" but use a valid package manager for your OS):